 "According to the Freedom House 2011 assessment of freedom in the world, of the 41 members of the U.N.
 Human Rights Council, fewer than half are free countries.
 Ten are ranked 'Not Free,' and 12 'Partly Free.'
 Among the 'Not Free' members are Angola, China, Congo, Cuba, Jordan, Russia and Saudi Arabia.
 Those countries' elections, if they have them, are rigged, and prominent opponents are jailed, tortured and killed."

-In March 2013, the billionaire philanthropist George Soros pledged to give, through his Open Society Foundations, $1 million to the NAACP Legal Defense and Educational Fund.
+In March 2013, the billionaire philanthropist George Soros pledged to give, through his Open Society Foundations, $1 million to the NAACP Legal Defense and Educational Fund, which President Barack Obama has lauded as “simply the best civil rights law firm in American history.”
 This was the largest grant that organization had received from a named donor in recent decades.
-The purpose of the grant was to help the NAACP fight challenges to the Voting Rights Act and oppose the implementation of Voter ID laws.
+The purpose of the grant was to help fight challenges to the Voting Rights Act and oppose the implementation of Voter ID laws.

 In July 2013, Fox News contributor Deneen Borelli and her husband, Tom Borelli, claimed that black conservatives had been blacklisted from the NAACP's national conferences for years.
 When the Borellis, who work for the conservative group FreedomWorks, attempted to pay for booth space at the NAACP's 2013 national conference in Florida, they were told that there was no room for them, even though a great deal of exhibit space had not yet been filled.
 Said Borelli: